 Director Hannah Vazana Greenwald, who established Frechot Ensemble as a Mizrahi-feminist theater in 2010, explained her vision:

-I see myself as a Mizrahi feminist artist telling my story as well as the story of the collective to which I belong.
+I see myself as a Mizrahi-feminist artist telling my story as well as the story of the collective to which I belong.
 I feel I have a responsibility to do this because it’s not something that happens in Israeli theater and, even when it does, it doesn’t include the complexities and dilemmas that concern me.
 That is why I’m responsible for representing myself, finding the means of expression, the symbols.
 My job is also to search the pages of history and prose and give voice to those from whom that voice has been taken away.
 Theater is both a means of telling a story and a means of activist and political struggle (cited in Elias, 2020).

-The three performances from the ensemble repertoire exemplify well its artistic vision.
-Papa'ajina (2010) is an autobiographical piece by Vazana Greenwald, delving into her adolescence as a Mizrahi girl in 1970s Jaffa.
-The narrative navigates the challenges of female puberty within the context of a fatigued Moroccan-Jewish family (Shem Tov, 2018).
-Freha Shem Yaffe (Freha is a Beautiful Name 2012) presents a performance poetry crafted from scenes inspired by Mizrahi protest poetry, offering a unique exploration of this rich literary tradition.
-Yoldot (Maternity, 2017) is a docu-poetic performance that draws on a poem and testimonies from Mizrahi mothers whose children were taken without permission by Israel's health and welfare system in the 1950s (Shem Tov, 2019).
+The following three performances staged by the ensemble exemplify this artistic vision well.
+Papa’ajina (2010) is an autobiographical piece by Vazana Greenwald, delving into her adolescence as a Mizrahi girl in 1970s Jaffa.
+The narrative navigates the challenges of female puberty within the context of a work-weary Moroccan-Jewish family (Shem-Tov 2018).
+Frecha shem yaffe (Heb.
+“Frecha is a Beautiful Name” 2012) is a performance crafted from scenes inspired by Mizrahi protest poetry, offering a unique exploration of this rich literary tradition.
+Yoldot (Heb.
+“Maternity” 2017) is a docu-poetic performance that draws on poems and testimonies from Mizrahi mothers whose children were taken without permission by Israel’s health and welfare system in the 1950s (Shem-Tov 2019).

-These performances and more center on Mizrahi women, showcasing their resistance to oppression and their unique voices.
-The ensemble's repertoire draws from Mizrahi feminism which intersects ethnicity, gender, and class and focuses on empowering Mizrahi women while challenging Orientalist, patriarchal, and economic oppression, including that faced by upper-middle-class white women (Hashash, 2022).
-The overarching characteristic of this repertoire is its opposition to Orientalism and patriarchy within the wider Zionist narrative and offer new image of Mizrahi culture as part of the Middle East and North Africa region.
+These and other performances center on Mizrahi women, showcasing their resistance to oppression and their unique voices.
+The ensemble’s repertoire draws on Mizrahi feminism—an intersectional discipline combining ethnicity, gender, and class criticism—and focuses on empowering Mizrahi women while challenging Orientalist, patriarchal, and economic oppression, including that faced by upper- and middle-class white women (Hashash 2022).
+The overarching theme of this repertoire is its opposition to Orientalism and patriarchy within the wider Zionist narrative while offering a new image of Mizrahi culture as part of the Middle East and North Africa.

-The Frehot Ensemble functions both organizationally and artistically as a feminist-devising theatre, adhering to a democratized work process.
-The actresses and the director, alongside other designers, contribute ideas, share personal and social materials, conduct research, write, and actively collaborate in the performance's creation (Heddon & Milling, 2015). devising theatre emerged as a part of the counterculture during the 1960s and 1970s, providing an alternative model to the patriarchal mainstream (Aston, 1999).
+The Frechot Ensemble functions both organizationally and artistically as a feminist devising theater, adhering to a democratized work process.
+The actresses and directors, alongside designers and other collaborators, contribute ideas, share personal and social materials, conduct research, write, and actively collaborate in the creation of the performance (Heddon and Milling 2015).
+‘Devising theater’ emerged as a part of the counterculture during the 1960s and 1970s, providing an alternative model to the theater of the patriarchal mainstream (Aston, 1999).
 Vazana Greenwald further elaborates on her concept:

-My emphasis on the cast centers around their personal and historical experiences.
+My emphasis on the cast focuses on their personal and historical experiences.
 It also stems from my profound understanding of the responsibility to narrate this story.
 Our collective group is driven by solidarity and mutual responsibility, firmly believing in the justness of our cause.
 We aim to discover a theatrical language that effectively expresses our message, presenting an alternative perspective.
 Our productions are not meant for mere entertainment, and thus, they may not be easily digestible.
-Throughout the play's development, we all become partners in a political struggle.
+Throughout the play’s development, we all become partners in a political struggle.
 When we invite you, the actor, to participate, we urge you to tell the political story and recognize your inherent biases.
-Once you don your political glasses, you cannot help but see beyond your previous blindness (cited in Elias, 2020).
+Once you put on your political glasses, you cannot help but see beyond your past blindness (cited in Elias 2020).